-The Victorian Government banned all E-waste from landfill in July 2019.
-This means you cannot put any E-waste item in your bins and it must go to a specialist recycler.
+The Victorian Government banned all e-waste from landfill in July 2019.
+This means you cannot put any e-waste items in your bins.
+They must go to a specialist recycler.

 You can also dispose of old mobile phones, batteries and chargers as part of the MobileMuster collection.

 Because it's good for the environment.
 All e-waste can contain hazardous materials.
 These can range from heavy metals such as lead, mercury and cadmium to ozone-depleting chlorofluorocarbons (CFCs) and flame retardants.

 Learn more about recycling e-waste by visiting Sustainability Victoria.